syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-sections.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Sections/Add-new-slide-in-PowerPoint-section).

 ### Adding an existing slide to a section

 The following code example demonstrates how to add an existing slide to a section.